EvanDotPro/jqAspectRatio/README.md

 ## Introduction

-jqAspectRatio solves a simple problem: it allows an element to automaticall resize within its parent element based on the original aspect ratio.
+jqAspectRatio solves a simple problem: it allows an element to automatically resize within its parent element based on the original aspect ratio.
 It optionally supports the CSS3 scale transformation.

 ## Demo